project-copilot/fit/step2-project-copilot-project/jira/epic-fit-1.md

 ```
 - Press "Complete" button
 ## Final description:
-Implement authentication and authorization using Google APIs to create a simple HTML and JavaScript client-side app.
+Implement authentication and authorization using Google APIs.
 The goal is to enable users to access their Google Fit data in order to gain insights into their status and progress.
+This epic will involve configuring the OAuth consent screen, setting up the Google API client ID, and utilizing the Google Identity Service JavaScript library for authentication and authorization.